MicrosoftDocs/ai-builder/ai-builder-docs/prediction-overview.md

 # Overview of the prediction model

-AI Builder prediction models analyze patterns in your historical data that you provide.
+AI Builder prediction models analyze patterns in historical data that you provide.
 Prediction models learn to associate those patterns with outcomes.
 Then, we use the power of AI to detect learned patterns in new data, and use them to predict future outcomes.

 Use the prediction model to explore business questions that can be answered as one the following ways: